-For the most part, PM&R residents can maintain a good work-life balance; the resident lifestyle is quite predictable.
+For the most part, Physical Medicine and Rehabilitation (PM&R) residents at IU School of Medicine can maintain a good work-life balance; the resident lifestyle is quite predictable.

 Physiatry residents at Indiana University School of Medicine have a moderate call schedule that varies depending on progression stage in the program.
 Residents are required to provide inpatient services only during calls.
 The call schedule becomes lighter as residents progress through the program and the volume of calls during the internship year is usually the most demanding.

 Second-year residents can expect to be on call four nights per month with one weekend call each 3-6 weeks.
 Third-year residents get three calls per month, and fourth year residents can expect two calls per month.